Get business insurance with optimized coverage to meet your exact needs

-Let us introduce you to Crime Insurance.
-The insurance that protects you from losses due to internal and external acts such as petty thefts, forgery, burglary, extortion, computer fraud, and robbery.
+Crime Insurance protects you, the business owner, from losses due to internal and external criminal acts such as petty theft, forgery, burglary, extortion, computer fraud, and robbery.

 What Is Crime Insurance?

 Crime is one of the top causes of loss for modern businesses.
 Crime Insurance can protect your business from both first party risks and third party accusations of crime arising from your business.
 First party coverage is insurance for direct losses to the business from a covered criminal act.

 Third party coverage is for accusations from others that a criminal act related to your business caused a loss.
 A common circumstance is an accussation of theft by your employee of another's property.